CLIMADA features

 OSMflex package.

-LitPop
+The LitPop

-module allows to generate globally consistent physical assets exposure layer
+module generates globally consistent physical asset exposure layer estimates based on population data,

-estimates based on population estimates, nightlight satellite imagery and GDP
+nightlight satellite imagery, and GDP estimates.

 -